KonstantinS343/Notes/README.md

-# Notes and tasks
+# Notes and tasks 📒

 The project is a backend for a system for taking notes and tasks.
-It provides a RESTful API through which users can create, view, update and delete notes and tasks.
+It provides a RESTful API through which users can create ⬆️, view ▶️, update 🔄 and delete ⬇️ notes and tasks.

 Also users can authenticate to access their personal notes and tasks.

-## Setting environment variables
+## Setting environment variables 📌

-In the src folder we find the file  `.env` and fill it in according to the template:
+In the `src` folder we find the file 📜  `.env` and fill it in according to the template:

     HOST=db # The host of your database (locally localhost, and db in docker) POSTGRES_DB=postgres # Name of your database